keptn/keptn.github.io/content/docs/0.6.0/usecases/deployments-with-quality-gates/index.md

 keptn add-resource --project=sockshop --service=carts --stage=staging --resource=slo_quality-gates.yaml --resourceUri=slo.yaml
 ```

 For this tutorial you will need to set up monitoring for the carts service, either using the open-source monitoring solution *Prometheus* or *Dynatrace*.
-Option 1 and option 2 set up monitoring based on pre-defined SLOs.

 ### Option 1: Prometheus
 <details><summary>Expand instructions</summary>